How to determine high disk usage locations

 You can use cPanel to view your account’s disk usage.

-- Inode count
+- Managing the inode count

 The inode count represents the total number of files and directories in an account or on a disk.
 This article shows you how to determine the inode count for your account.